-ROPAX ("roll on / roll off passenger" is a RoRo ship built for vehicle transport and passenger staterooms (inside and outside).
-RoRo vessels with capacity over 500 passengers are categorized as "cruise ferries".
+ROPAX ("roll-on / roll-off passenger" is a RoRo ship built for vehicle transport and passenger staterooms (inside and outside).
+RoRo vessels with capacity 500+ passengers are categorized as "cruise ferries".

 Unlike other cargoes measured in metric tons, ro-ro cargoes are wheeled and measured in lane meters (LIMs).
 LIMs per ship is calculated by multiplying vehicle length (in meters) by the number of cargo decks and by the width in lanes (differs from ship to ship).
 Most common types of wheeled cargoes on ferries are automobiles, lorries, semi-trailer trucks, trailers, railroad cars.
 These vehicles are driven on/off the ferry on their own wheels, and some use a platform vehicle (tug master).